 A full-term pregnancy allows the baby time to gain essential weight and to fully develop organs, but one in 10 infants in the US is born too early, weeks before they reach important developmental and fetal growth milestones.
 Premature birth occurs when a baby is born three weeks before the estimated due date.
 There are several reasons why some babies arrive too soon.
 Health communities have a much better understanding of the causes of premature births than they did a decade ago, and the number has steadily declined.

 A full-term pregnancy is 40 weeks.
 Premature births are those that occur before the 37th week.
 These newborns are much smaller in size; while the median weight of a full-term baby is seven pounds, 14 ounces, a baby born at 35 weeks gestation weighs between two and three pounds less.
 Most preterm babies are born during the late preterm stage, between 34 and 36 weeks.
 Extremely preterm infants may be born at or before 25 weeks of pregnancy.
-However, they have a 90 percent chance of survival in developed countries thanks to modern technologies and specialized pediatric medical fields that focus on issues affecting premature infants.
+However, they have a very high chance of survival in developed countries thanks to modern technologies and specialized pediatric medical fields that focus on issues affecting premature infants.

 There are two types of preterm births: those that occur due to early onset of labor or a premature rupture of the amniotic sac and those that occur because a physician induced labor.
 Stressful life events, drug use, and uterus or placenta issues are just a few of the issues that can cause preterm births.
 Congenital disabilities or too much amniotic fluid can also cause spontaneous pre-term onset of labor.
 If the physician determines the health of the mother or fetus is at stake, they may induce labor.
 Preeclampsia, extremely high blood pressure, or an error in due dates are reasons doctors induce labor before the due date.